longo-andrea/100-days-of-code/log.md

 **Today's Progress**:
 - Today I learned about Vue filters and mixins.
 Filters can allow us to make filter, for some properties (like reversing a text), but have some limits, so I got that computed property are often a better choice.
 Mixins are a good way to share blocks of code between components, without code repetiotion.

-**Thoughts:** Tomorrow I'll start the section about filters and mixins.
+**Thoughts:** Tomorrow I'll start with animations and transitions.

+### Day 76: December 17, 2019

+**Today's Progress**:
+- Today I started studying Vue transitions and animations, how they work and how to setup them.
+I did some exercises about them, they are quite simple.

+**Thoughts:** Tomorrow I'll going on with animations and transitions.